 Bull’s-Eyes or Barn Sides: Personality Type Target Size

 Authors may want to be clear in their own minds about scope: which types they’re specifically writing for, which types they’re writing with some consideration for, and which types they’re essentially ignoring.
-There’s nothing wrong with the latter choice, as seemingly fewer compatible types may still connect with a work – probability isn’t certainty.
+There’s nothing wrong with the latter choice, as seemingly less-compatible types may still connect with a work – probability isn’t certainty.

 Let’s look at reader personality type targets in three basic tiers.